 You have the skilled support you need as new parents.

 When you're a new parent just about everything feels new.
 Choosing to work with one of our Newborn Care Specialists means you will have a caring expert by your side.
 Our job is to ensure that you have a smooth recovery, and the whole family gets the sleep they need.
 Imagine having knowledgable answers to all your questions and concerns.
 Your first weeks and months really can feel confident and balanced, so you can focus on bonding.

 create a newborn care package that works for you:

 Overnight Newborn Care

-Our most popular service is available for up to 12 hours each night.
-GNS provides a professional Newborn Care Specialist (formerly known as a “baby nurse”) who will lovingly care for your newborn while you get much needed rest.
-She will bathe the baby, conduct the nighttime feedings, and tend to baby related chores, as well as answer your questions and support nursing mothers.
+Our most popular service is overnight care, available for 9-12 hours per night 7 nights a week.
+GNS provides a professional Newborn Care Specialist (formerly known as a “baby nurse” or "night nurse") who will lovingly care for your newborn while you get much-needed rest.
+She will bathe the baby, conduct the nighttime feedings, and tend to baby-related chores, as well as answer your questions and support both nursing and bottle feeding parents.